Core question

 The control condition is the real headline.

 Lots of systems become evasive under pressure.
 The stronger claim is that the adapter stays evasive when honesty becomes obviously safe.
-That is the part that makes the benchmark feel diagnostic rather than merely adversarial.
+That is what makes the benchmark feel diagnostic rather than merely adversarial.

 References and adjacent literature